If you follow these tips for redeeming Virgin Flying Club Miles, you’ll feel brilliant, even if you’re not.

 While only a few flights have the new Delta One Suites, even if you’re flying an older A330 with reverse herringbone business class cabins or a 767 with staggered seating, having lie-flat makes it much easier to catch some shuteye across the Atlantic.

-New Zealand is a beautiful country that tops many people’s list of dream destinations.
+New Zealand is a beautiful country that tops many people’s list of dream destinations, and if it’s not on yours, it probably should be..
 The tough part once you get there is finding the motivation to leave.
-If you’ve been to Queenstown, you understand exactly what we mean.
+If you’ve been to Queenstown, you know exactly what we mean.
 If you haven’t been, start thinking about it.

 Now, as expected, getting to New Zealand isn’t always easy but Virgin Atlantic miles provide a great way to book business class flights on Air New Zealand if you can find award space.
-Rather than using 90,000 United miles or 80,00 Aeroplan miles, you can book a one-way business class ticket with only 62,500 Virgin miles.
-Not too bad for a lie-flat seat with direct aisle access on a long flight from Chicago (ORD), Houston (IAH) or Los Angeles (LAX).
+Rather than using 90,000 United miles or 80,00 Aeroplan miles, you can book a one-way business class ticket from the USA to New Zealand with only 62,500 Virgin Atlantic Flying Club MIles, including gateways Chicago (ORD), Houston (IAH) or Los Angeles (LAX).

 Virgin Atlantic Premium Economy From The US